-Limited resources underscore the need for regional transit priorities.
 As detailed in Chapter 1, Motor Vehicle Sales Tax (MVST) revenues are the largest single source of operating funds for transit in the Twin Cities region.
 As discussed previously, however, MVST revenues have not grown as projected.
-Specifically, the state's May 2007 projections anticipated that more than \$169 million of MVST revenues would be allocated to transit in the Twin Cities region in fiscal year 2010; instead, \$140.7 million was allocated to transit in the region.
+Specifically, the state's May 2007 projections anticipated that more than \$169 million of MVST revenues would be allocated to transit in the Twin Cities region.
 In addition, state general fund contributions to transit (for both operating and capital purposes) are uncertain given the budget deficit the 2011 Legislature must address.
-Scarce resources pose yet another challenge to the governance of transit and may affect the stability (a principle of effective governance) of the transit system in the region.
+Scarce resources pose yet another challenge to the governance of transit system in the region.
 Scarce resources also underscore the importance of having a regional transit vision that prioritizes the use of the region's transit resources.